LydiaFrance/BirdDMD/docs/2024-02-20_InitialTesting/Toothless12mInitialWingbeat.md

 - How do the peaks in the modes relate to the waveforms we see in the raw data?
 - Are the positive/negative units arbitrary?
 - How does the x axis work for the dynamics plot?
+- What does the magnitude mean?
-- General questions about looking at different settings for DMD, why is it so different between them?
+- General questions about looking at different settings for DMD, why is it so different between 7 and 9 (and others)?